 Limit-close orders instruct your provider to close a trade if the market price reaches a specified level that is more favorable than the current price.
 This enables you to lock in any profits.

-When you create a demo, you’ll be given $50,000 in virtual funds that you can use to open and close positions.
+When you create a demo with CAPEX.com, you’ll be given $50,000 in virtual funds that you can use to open and close positions.
 This will help you build your confidence in trading CFDs and get to grips using our online platform.